Fernand Khnopff: Early career with Les XX

 In 1881, he presented his works to the public for the first time at the "Salon de l'Essor" in Brussels.
-The critics' appraisal of his work is very harsh, with the exception of Emile Verhaeren who wrote a commending review.
+The critics' appraisal of his work was very harsh, with the exception of Emile Verhaeren, who wrote a commending review.
 Verhaeren would remain a lifelong supporter and would write the first monograph on the painter.
 In 1883, Khnopff was one of the founding members of the group Le Groupe des XX.
 Khnopff exhibited regularly at the annual "Salon" organised by Les XX.

-In 1885, he met the French writer Joséphin Péladan the future grandmaster of the Rosicrucian "Ordre de la Rose + Croix".
+In 1885, he met the French writer Joséphin Péladan, the future grandmaster of the Rosicrucian "Ordre de la Rose + Croix".
 Péladan asked Khnopff to design the cover for his new novel Le Vice suprême.
-Khnopff accepted this commission but destroyed the work later because the famous soprano Rose Caron was offended by the imaginary portrait of Leonora d'Este (a character in Péladan's Le Vice suprême) that Khnopff had designed to adorn the cover and in which Caron thought to recognise her own face.
-The vehement reaction of "La Caron" on this occasion made a scandal in the Belgian and Parisian press and would help to establish Khnopff's name as an artist.
+Khnopff accepted this commission but destroyed the work later because the famous soprano Rose Caron was offended by the imaginary portrait of Leonora d'Este (a character in Péladan's Le Vice suprême) that Khnopff had designed to adorn the cover, in which Caron thought she recognised her own face.
+The vehement reaction of "La Caron" caused a scandal in the Belgian and Parisian press and helped to establish Khnopff's name as an artist.
 Khnopff continued to design illustrations for the works of Péladan, most notably for Femmes honnêtes (1888) and Le Panthée (1892).
-On several occasions (1892, 1893, 1894 and 1897) Khnopff was invited as guest of honour on the exhibitions of the Parisian "Salon de la Rose + Croix" organised by Péladan.
+On several occasions (1892, 1893, 1894 and 1897) Khnopff was invited as guest of honour at the exhibitions of the Parisian "Salon de la Rose + Croix" organised by Péladan.

 Later years

-In 1889, Khnopff laid his first contacts with England, where he would stay and exhibit regularly in the future.
-British artists such as Hunt, Watts, Rossetti, Brown and Burne-Jones would become friends.
+In 1889, Khnopff made his first contacts with England, where he would stay and exhibit regularly in the future.
+British artists such as Hunt, Watts, Rossetti, Brown and Burne-Jones became friends.
 From 1895 Khnopff worked as a correspondent for the British art journal The Studio.
-Until the outbreak of World War I in 1914 Khnopff would be responsible for the rubric "Studio-Talks-Brussels" in which he reported about the artistic evolutions in Belgium and continental Europe.
-In March 1898 Khnopff presented a selection of 21 works on the first exhibition of the Vienna Secession.
-In Vienna his work was received with massive admiration.
-The works he presented at the Secession would form a major influence on the oeuvre of Gustav Klimt.
+Until the outbreak of World War I in 1914, Khnopff was responsible for the column "Studio-Talks-Brussels", in which he reported on artistic developments in Belgium and continental Europe.
+In March 1898 Khnopff presented a selection of 21 works at the first exhibition of the Vienna Secession.
+In Vienna his work was received with great admiration.
+The works he presented at the Secession were a major influence on the work of Gustav Klimt.

 The Abandoned City, a symbolist drawing by Fernand Khnopff, was inspired by the landscape of Woensdagmarkt square in Bruges.